 iv) Interviewing: In all field surveys, personal interviews are needed to

-gather information about social issues, problems, practical difficulties through recording the experiences and knowledge of each individual.
+gather information about social issues, problems, and practical difficulties through recording the experiences and knowledge of each individual.

 Step 5.
 Compilation and Computation: